himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 VM.(I had it full screen but windowed it to show it was indeed in the VM)</div>
 </center>

-Anyway, one VM shutdown and usb mouse pasthrough later...
+Anyway, after one VM shutdown and usb mouse pasthrough later...
 I was playing Portal 2!
 It was a little glitchy for the first few seconds, but afterwards ran well.
-I initial lag was likely due to the system heavily hitting the *virtualized* disk during the initial load.
-Again, this is better performance than what I *need*, so I am more than happy with it.
+I think the initial lag was likely due to the system heavily hitting the *virtualized* disk while loading the level.
+Regardless, I was thrilled.